aslepyan/CompressiveTactileSubsampling/README.md

 </div>

 > High-speed tactile arrays are crucial for real-time robotic control and reflex in unstructured environments.
 However, increased pixel counts lead to scanning latency, with large tactile arrays rarely exceeding 100 Hz readout rates.
-To address this, we develop an adaptive compressive tactile subsampling method that leverages patterns in tactile data to measure a few optimized projections of tactile sensing matrix and classify or reconstruct the tactile interaction using an efficient sparse recovery algorithm and a learned overcomplete tactile dictionary.
+To address this, we develop an adaptive compressive tactile subsampling method that leverages patterns in tactile data to measure a few optimized projections of the tactile sensing matrix and classify or reconstruct the tactile interaction using an efficient sparse recovery algorithm and a learned overcomplete tactile dictionary.
 Testing on a 32x32 tactile sensor array, we evaluated reconstruction error and classification accuracy with 30 daily objects during high-speed interactions.
 Compressive tactile subsampling increased frame rates by 18X compared to the traditional raster scan method, maintaining accuracy with minimal error.
 These improvements enable tactile systems to detect objects within 20ms of contact with 88% accuracy and track high-velocity projectiles that raster scan completely misses.
 Our software-only method enhances standard arrays without hardware changes, allowing us to rapidly apply our technique to new tactile arrays that can be low-cost and robust – as we demonstrate for foam-bullet detection and plantar pressure profiling.
 The scalability of the approach holds promise for covering large areas of robots and surfaces with tactile skin.
 Compressive tactile subsampling can be immediately implemented in nearly any tactile sensor array to boost spatiotemporal resolution and enable new abilities.

 <div align="center">
     <img src="assets/overview.png" width="2000">
 </div>

 ---
-# Principle
+## Principles
+**Down-sampling Mode**
+:
+In this sampling mode, the sensor measures the force with the pixels with designated numbers, which are distributed evenly in the space.

+**Random Sampling Mode**
+:

+**Binary Subsampling Mode**
+:

+**Learned Dictionary Learning and its Recovery**
+:

+**Linear Interpolation Recovery**
+:

+**Sparse Representation-based Classification (SRC)**
+:

 <div align="center">
     <img src="assets/principle.png" width="2000">
 </div>

-# Usage
+## Usage
 The codes for using our methods for tactile image data and realizing our results are explained below.
 Notice that the user is required to contact the authors to get permission to access our data files.
 Some helper functions are not described here, but you can check the comments about their usage in the corresponding files.

-## Subsampled Data Acquisition
+### Subsampled Data Acquisition
 If you want to collect some tactile data in a subsampling manner, use the folder `Subsampling_Code\Subsampling_Basics\`.
 To sample tactile data, the user first needs to upload `Subsampling.ino` to the sensor after adjusting the parameters.
 After that, run `SubsamplingControl.m` with desirable parameters to sample data using various methods.
 * `SubsamplingControl.m` is the main function for subsampling in three different modes: regular, random and binary.
 * `SubsamplingDisplay.m` is used to visualize the subsampled tactile image.
 * `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively.
 * `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration.

-## Training Data Collection
+### Training Data Collection
 If you want to obtain training data, use the folder `Subsampling_Code\dict_training\`.
 The user can directly run the section in `trainData.m` according to the training image they need.
 The user can also run the last section to visualize the full raster training image they collected.
 * `trainData.m` is responsible for collecting the training data and it also enables you to see the tactile image you collected.

-## Tactile Dictionary Training
+### Tactile Dictionary Training
 The folder `Subsampling_Code\dict_training\` is also for the task of training dictionary, it allows to train three types of dictionary: learned dictionary, DCT dictionary and Haar dictionary (square and overcomplete).
 The user can acquire all types of dictionaries by running the following MATLAB files.
 If the user want to recover subsampled images as a whole, then they can run `dictCombine.m` to get the assembled dictionaries for the whole subsampled images.
 * `dictTraining_ksvd.m` is for training the learned dictionary based on your training data.
 * `dictTraining_DCT.m` is used to train the DCT dictionary.